42juododranoel/doebus/README.md

 # Vsevolod Skripnik’s Developer Experience Guidelines

-This is a list of my personal, really opinionated rules, which I believe to be beneficial and important.
-Each and every one of them I experienced myself many times and I am 100% sure that they bring lots value if utilized correctly.
-This list is not final, it gets extended as I get new experiences.
+This is a list of my opinionated rules and pieces of wisdom that I believe to be beneficial and important.
+I have experienced each of them many times, and I am 100% sure that they bring lots of value if utilized correctly.
+This list gets extended as I get new experiences.
+Be aware that this document is mostly written for small to medium-sized product companies — I rarely encounter outsourcing companies that share the values I will describe below.
+Also, remember that most of that is written with web development in mind.

 | Table of Contents |
 | ----------------- |